Administration in Koshi Province

-Koshi Pradesh is a province of Nepal.
-It is located in easternmost part of Nepal.
-It is surrounded by Tibet of China to the north, the Indian states of Sikkim and West Bengal to the east and Bihar to the south and Bagmati Province and Madhesh Province to the west.
+Koshi Province is the easternmost province of Nepal.
+It is surrounded by Tibet region of China to the north, the Indian states of Sikkim and West Bengal to the east and Bihar to the south and Nepal's Bagmati and Madhesh provinces to the west.

-Koshi Pradesh occupies most of the area of what was previously Eastern Development Region.
+Koshi occupies most of the area of what was previously Eastern Development Region.
 EDR had 3 zones and 16 districts.
 The districts were further subdivided into municipalities and village development committees.

 Administrative structure

 Koshi Province is divided into 14 districts and districts are subdivided into municipalities.

 Districts

 Koshi Province is divided into 14 districts.

 Municipality

 There are two types of Municipality: